(Photo by Chad Merda)

 At Plum Creek, Bryerton said the ruby-throated hummingbirds usually first appear for the season in late April and they'll stick around until September.
 To prepare for their arrival, he usually starts putting out the hummingbird feeders on or around April 15.

-The nature center will hosts the annual Hummingbird Festival & Nature Celebration on August 17, but that's not the only good time to check out the hummingbirds at Plum Creek.
+The nature center hosts the annual Hummingbird Festival & Nature Celebration every August, but that's not the only good time to check out the hummingbirds at Plum Creek.
 Once they arrive for the season, they are a frequent site at the feeders.
 July and August are good months to get an up-close look at the birds, Bryerton said.

 "You can come out here and watch them," he said.
 "It's like an airport out here."